trofimich/TwinCAT.OpenFramework/README.md

-!!!!!
-This is PreAlpha version.
-Some conceps reimplemented at this time !!!!!
+This is Alpha version: some conceps can be changed.

 # TwinCAT Framework